mountainkidai/MountainKidValley/README.md

 **Challenges We Aim to Solve**

-Education for everyone to become engineers at thinking.
+-Education for everyone to become engineers at thinking.

-Support for startups and innovations / Inventions.
+-Support for startups and innovations / Inventions.

-Environmental sustainability.
+-Environmental sustainability.

-Rural employment and infrastructure.
+-Rural employment and infrastructure.

-Nutrition and Healthy food for everybody.
+-Nutrition and Healthy food for everybody.

-Farming tools for everyone to do organic farming at fingertips.
+-Farming tools for everyone to do organic farming at fingertips.

-Modern Tools with AI & Blockchain to run Himachal Tourism and Startup Ecosystem.
+-Modern Tools with AI & Blockchain to run Himachal Tourism and Startup Ecosystem.